Investigations

 The following article exclusively pertains to a Graylog Security feature or functionality.
 Graylog Security is a part of the Graylog centralized log management platform and requires a separate license.
 Contact the Graylog Sales team for more information on this product.

-Graylog Security incident Investigations provide a solution for analysts to quickly gather and analyze data in real time, allowing you to view the full context of an issue or threat without spending hours trawling through logs.
+Graylog Security Investigations provide a solution for analysts to quickly gather and analyze data in real-time, allowing you to view the full context of an issue or threat without spending hours trawling through logs.

 With Graylog Investigations, you can: